edap/edap.github.com/_posts/2016-06-07-terrain-from-texture.md

 void main() {
   vUV = uv;
   vec4 bumpData = texture2D( bumpTexture, vUV );
-  vAmount = bumpData.r; // assuming map is grayscale it doesn't matter if you use r, g, or b.
+  vAmount = bumpData.r; // as the texture is grayscale, r,g and b have the same values.

   // move the position along the normal vec3 newPosition = position + normal * bumpScale * vAmount;